 - Derek Jacobi, Anne Reid, Sarah Lancashire, Nicola Walker, Tony Gardner, Ronni Ancona, Dean Andrews, Josh Bolt and others

 - Sally Wainwright

-- Euros Lyn, Sam Donovan, Jill Robertson, Nigel Cole and Sydney Macartney
+- Euros Lyn, Sam Donovan, Jill Robertson, Nigel Cole, Sydney Macartney, Gareth Bryn and Juliet May

 Last Tango In Halifax sees Alan and Celia unexpectedly but instantly reignite the feelings they'd had as teenagers when they meet after a gap of 60 years.
 In this uplifting tale the path of true love is anything but smooth and the pair are surprised to find it's their own families who create some rather bumpy obstacles.

 Both widowed, it's Alan and Celia's daughters whose dysfunctional lives bring drama at every turn.
 Caroline, a career-focused head teacher, is worried that her mum is rushing into things with Alan, but with her adulterous husband John back on the scene having left his alcoholic mistress and with relationship issues of her own she's happy to let things run their course.

 Gillian works hard on the family farm as well as in the local supermarket and she's pleased her dad has found a companion.
 But she's currently having her head turned in the wrong direction whilst also dealing with her dead husband's brother, as he looks to turn her son Raff against her, meaning she has little time to concentrate on her father's love life.